AhmadAL-Quraan/Tired-of-losing/README.md

 Current positions:
 [1, 4, 8, 9, 15, 16, 20, 23, 29, 32]

-If you roll back 3 steps (e.g. to position 23):
+If you roll back to position 23
 [1, 4, 8, 9, 15, 16, 20, 29, 32, 23]

 You are now on position 23.
 (The position must be removed from middle and be appended to the end)
 ```

 In addition to insure you are choosing the best move, you should have the ability to print all elements of that data structure in non-arbitrary order.